Fiat 126: Polski Fiat 126p

-The 126p was exported to many Eastern Bloc countries and for several years it was one of the most popular cars in Poland and in Hungary as well.
-It also found a minor market in Australia between 1989 and 1992, under the name FSM Niki.
-During that period it was Australia's cheapest car.
+The 126p was exported to many Eastern Bloc countries, and for several years, it was one of the most popular cars in Poland and in Hungary as well.
+It also found a minor market in Australia between 1989 and 1992 under the name FSM Niki.
+During that period, it was Australia's cheapest car.
 There was a convertible version developed for the Australian market.
-It was also successful in Cuba where it was one of the best-selling cars of its time and an estimated 10,000 are still registered today.
+It was also successful in Cuba where it was one of the best-selling cars of its time and an estimated 10,000 were still registered by 2016.

 The 126p also has a history in China: In the early 1980s, it became one of the first passenger cars to be imported to the country.
-The government initially bought 10,000 which were mainly used as taxis, but later the 126p also became available for private buyers - a rarity in the country at the time.
+The government initially bought 10,000, mainly used as taxis, but later, the 126p became available for private buyers - a rarity in the country then.
 In the 1980s, it was one of the best-selling cars in China, selling around 30,000 units per year.

-Throughout the 1970s and 1980s, there were several experimental prototypes developed in Poland.
+Throughout the 1970s and 1980s, several experimental prototypes were developed in Poland.
 A cargo version was designed in 1974 called "Bombel" (literally "bubble", but also a colloquial term for "small child") because of its fiberglass bubble-shaped cargo area; an off-road version propelled by caterpillar tracks and a front-wheel drive, front-engined model, with a longer front end and a flat cargo area in the rear where the original 126 had its engine.
 The rear of this prototype was similar to the 126 Bis which also had a rear hatch for accessing a cargo space created by mounting its flat water-cooled engine under the floor.

 There was also an attempt at installing a small diesel engine (due to gasoline rationing) in the classic 126p body.
 It is also a popular platform for electric motor and motorcycle engine swaps.